dvanherbergen/elm-multitag-input/readme.md

 ## Done

+- when selecting from dropdown, resolve is triggered
+- when size is 1, tab doesn't work
 - selection use keys + enter in dropdown, also triggers resolve
 - arrow right should move to next list in dropdown
 - mouse selection doesnt work -> depends on where you clicked (testd -> click)